WeTransfer/WeTransfer-iOS-CI/README.md

 You can now run fastlane using your CI environment.
 This can be integrated easily using the script in this repo:

 ```
-- "./Submodules/WeTransfer-iOS-CI/Scripts/travis.sh PROJECT_NAME" # Run WeTransfer iOS CI Travis script
+- "./Submodules/WeTransfer-iOS-CI/Scripts/travis.sh PROJECT_NAME"
 ```

 _Note: replace **PROJECT\_NAME** with your project name_

 ## License

-UINotifications is available under the MIT license.
+WeTransfer-iOS-CI is available under the MIT license.
 See the LICENSE file for more info.